mui/material-ui/docs/data/material/components/buttons/buttons.md

 {{"demo": "ButtonBaseDemo.js"}}

+## Upload button

+To create a [file upload button](https://m2.material.io/components/buttons#upload-button), wrap the button inside of a label and then create a visually-hidden input with type file.

+{{"demo": "UploadButtons.js"}}

 ## Third-party routing library

 One frequent use case is to perform navigation on the client only, without an HTTP round-trip to the server.